sgharms/de-umbris-idearum/_posts/2013-08-12-de-umbris-idearum-38.markdown

   * innitur: innitī: to support: "is a support to him with a remarkableness of its creation"

       Let no one therefore doubt
       why (IQ)
         this work of yours
           which (first) bends (itself) around the highest subject matter and which supports one with its remarkableness of invention and through which it is communicated by weight of demonstration THAT it is to be numbered amongst the greatest things bears back to you;
           (you who are the)
           great spectacle of the people,
           and who is most outstanding with a character in its virtue and who is most celebrated with the sublimnity of the height of his genius and who is therefore
             most keen and
             magnanimus and
             learned of all things
         heartfelt respect in yielding measure.

+_What a sentence!_

 * 3
   * favor, favoris, m